LeoM93/BiologicalRandomWalks/README.md

 ### Computing the Ontology Graph

-To compute the ontology graph, run the following scripts:
+To compute the ontology graph, run the following commands:

  ```
  cd data_preprocessing